 There’s been a lot written about the practical aspects of starting a freelancing career.
 How to set up a profitable freelancing business, how to market your brand, how to manage your finances.
 But what about the mindset needed to thrive as a freelancer?
 That’s what this review of Falling Off The Ladder by Helen Hill aims to discuss.

 Note – Kate received a copy of Falling Off The Ladder as an early reader.
-However, the views expressed in this review are unbiased, and Kate was not incentivised in any way to influence her review.
+However, Kate was not incentivised in any way to influence her review.

 Who Is Helen Hill?